 These individuals are officially employed in the highest-earning roles ($87.000 a year) available requiring no formal education apart from a high school diploma.
 These managers work in industries like shipping, warehousing, manufacturing, and transportation.
 They are responsible for worker supervision and oversee dispatching, routing, and logistics.

 Salary is up to $64.000 a year

-Labelled as the goody two shoes in high school?
+Labeled as the goody two-shoes in high school?
 Continue your affinity for rules and regulations and embark on the career path of a License Inspector.
 You will be paid around $64.000 per year to evaluate and verify permits and licenses applicable to individual contractors, small business and corporate organizations.
 Inspectors are also responsible for checking that the relevant parties are adhering to the terms and conditions these permits and licenses bind them to.

 14) Petroleum Pump System Operator: